Daimler Century Mk II

 Leather and wood interior, with a lovely 60 year old patina

-Seats 5, but 4 is best for ultimate comfort
+Seats 4 plus driver, but 3 passengers is best for ultimate comfort

 Climate control ?
 Heater plus quarter light windows…..